donovan-h-parks/RefineM/README.md

 ```
 where <bin_dir> is the directory containing your bins to be modified, taxon_filter.tsv indicates the scaffolds to remove from each bin and is produced by the taxon_filter command, and <filtered_output_dir> will contain your bins with the specified scaffolds removed.
 If your only want the output directory to contain bins that were modified, you can use the --modified_only flag.

-## File formats
+## Reference database and taxonomy files

+A reference protein database and corresponding taxonomy file can be obtained from https://data.ace.uq.edu.au/public/misc_downloads/refinem/.
+This database consists of proteins from the dereplicated set of genomes used to define the Genome Taxonomy Database r(GTDB: http://gtdb.ecogenomic.org/).

-RefineM makes use of a database of protein sequences from reference genomes.
-The protein sequences must be formatted into a DIAMOND database and have header information in the format <genome_id>~<contig_id>_<gene_num>, e.g.:
+If you wish to make you own reference database, the protein sequences must be formatted into a DIAMOND database and have header information in the format <genome_id>~<contig_id>_<gene_num>, e.g.:
 ```
 >GCF_001687105.1~contig000001_1
 ```